|Porsche Doppelkupplung (PDK)|

 Also fitted as standard are the lightweight, forged RS Spyder wheels with a motorsport-derived central locking device.

-Inside, the SportDesign steering wheel with gearshift paddles behind the left and right steering wheel spokes is pleasing to the eye, and to the touch.
+Inside, the three-spoke sports steering wheel with gearshift paddles is pleasing to the eye, and to the touch.
 The gearshift logic comes straight from the racetrack: pull the right-hand paddle to shift up, pull the left-hand paddle to shift down.
-Other standard features include the adaptive sports seats, the six-disc CD/DVD autochanger integrated into the PCM, cruise control, the choice of two-tone leather interior in Black and Cream, Black and Titanium Blue or Expresso and Luxor Beige exclusive to the 911 Turbo S models, and the windscreen with a grey top-tint.
+Other standard features include the adaptive sports seats, the six-disc CD/DVD autochanger integrated into the PCM, cruise control, the choice of two-tone leather interior in Black and Cream or Black and Titanium Blue exclusive to the 911 Turbo S models, and the windscreen with a grey top-tint.

-Visual cues that hint at the enormous power within are the ‘turbo S’ logos on the door sill guards, rev counter, rear lid and plaque on the upper section of the to air filter housing.
+Visual cues that hint at the enormous power within are the ‘turbo S’ logos on the door sill guards, rev counter, rear lid and plaque on the upper section of the air cleaner.